jhirsi/sdk-nrf/tests/drivers/dect_nrp/nrf91_mac/integration/README.md

-# DECT NR+ Stack Integration Tests
+# DECT NR+ Stack Integration Tests with nRF91 driver for modem MAC

 Unity-based integration tests for the complete DECT NR+ stack in NCS.
 Tests the full stack from `net_mgmt()` API down to mock libmodem backend.